ARBERT & MARBERT: Deep Bidirectional Transformers for Arabic: Question Answering Datasets

-\begin{itemize} \item \textbf{\newcite{antoun2020arabert}.} The authors fine-tune two versions of AraBERT: AraBERTv0.1, which employs no Arabic segmentation nor pre-possessing, and AraBERTv1, which is based on segmentation nor pre-possessing.
-They fine-tune these two versions on $5$ sentiment datasets.
-These are HARD~\cite{elnagar2018hotel}, the balanced data for ASTD (which we will refer to as ASTD-B)~\cite{nabil2015astd}, ArSenTD-Lev~\cite{baly2019arsentd}, AJGT~\cite{alomari2017arabic}, and the unbalanced positive and negative classes for LABR~\cite{aly2013labr}.~\newcite{antoun2020arabert} split the data into 80/20 for training/test, respectively and report results in accuracy using the best epoch identified on test data.
-For a valid comparison, we use the same data splits and evaluation set up as~\cite{antoun2020arabert}.
-Their best results are obtained by fine-tuning AraBERTv1.
+\item \textbf{\newcite{antoun2020arabert}.} We compare to best results reported by the authors on five SA datasets: HARD, balanced ASTD (which we refer to as ASTD-B), ArSenTD-Lev, AJGT, and the unbalanced positive and negative classes for LABR.
+They split each dataset into 80/20 for Train/Test, respectively, and report in accuracy using the best epoch identified on test data.
+For a valid comparison, we follow their data splits and evaluation set up.